 College graduates who have had a paid internship and received a full-time job offer usually earn a higher salary than a graduate with an unpaid internship.*

-For more information about Advancing Cities, contact James McConchie, Data and Evaluation Manager:
+For more information about Advancing San Diego, contact James McConchie, Data and Evaluation Manager: